nonkit/ArticleList/README.md

 ![icon](img/ArticleListIcon.png)

-# ArticleList
+# Article List
-Blog or Other Article List Generator
+Blog or Other Article List Generator Series

 ## MSDN Blog Article List
 This is an article list generator for MSDN Blog.
+- MSDNBlogArticleList.sb
+- Blog.frm.sb (GUI form definition file)

 ## Wiki Article List
 This is an article list generator for TechNet Wiki.
+- WikiArticleList.sb

 ## Google Blog Article List
 This is an article list generator for Google Blog.
+- GoogleBlogArticleList.sb